pyeve/eve/docs/index.rst

     license
     changelog

-.. [*] SQLALchemy support is provided by the awesome eve-sqlalchemy_ extension.

 .. note::
    This documentation is under costant development.
 Please refer to the links on the sidebar for more information.